ibm-cloud-docs/iaas-vpn/getting-started.md

 # Getting started with {{site.data.keyword.cloud_notm}} Virtual Private Networking
 {: #getting-started}

 Virtual Private Networking (VPN) access enables users to manage all servers remotely and securely over the {{site.data.keyword.cloud}} private network.
 A VPN connection from your location to the private network allows out-of-band management and server rescue through an encrypted VPN tunnel.
+VPN tunnels can be initiated to any IBM Cloud data center or PoP allowing you geographic redundancy.
 {:shortdesc}

 With VPN access, you can: